 TIRE PRESSURE MONITORING SYSTEM (TPMS)

-TPMS uses a sensor mounted on each wheel that continually monitors tire pressure and sends a coded signal to the TPMS electronic control unit (ECU).
+TPMS uses a small sensor mounted on each wheel that continually monitors tire pressure and sends a coded signal to the TPMS electronic control unit (ECU).
 The process begins with a signal initiator located inboard of each tire on the chassis that sends a unique signal for each TPMS sensor.
 The TPMS sensor then sends tire pressure data to the TPMS ECU, which compares the values for each tire's pressure against an acceptable range of pressures.

 When a tire's pressure drops significantly below the proper level, a "CHECK TIRE PRESSURE" alert will appear on the Multi-Information Display (MID) screen.
 The TPMS system can display the air pressure in all four tires simultaneously via the MID, making it simple to locate a specific low-pressure tire.
 If there is a fault in the system, a "CHECK TPMS SYSTEM" alert appears.